-Download this year's Rock the Ribbon poster, and social media infographics, along with a range of other free resources from the World AIDS Day 2023 campaign page.
+Download this year's World AIDS Day posters, and social media infographics, along with a range of other free resources from the World AIDS Day 2024 campaign page.

-Don't forget to tweet or Instagram your photos with the hashtag #RockTheRibbon on World AIDS Day and tag @NAT_AIDS_Trust on Twitter, or @nationalaidstrust on Instagram.
+Don't forget to post your photos and videos and tag @NAT_AIDS_Trust on X, or @nationalaidstrust on Instagram or TikTok.